likicv/usysml-test-cases/test_cases.md

 part def Vehicle;
 ```

-Let’s assume a SysMLv2 processor `sysmlv2`, then processing the first
+Let’s assume a SysMLv2 processor `sysmlv2` which can take one or more
+`*.sysml` files on the input.
+Then processing the first file will
-file will result in:
+result in:

 ```
 $ sysmlv2 Vehicles1.sysml